SEO - Everything You Need to Know

 Why is SEO is important?

 SEO builds trust and credibility.
+Your website’s ranking on Google conveys a powerful brand statement of trust and credibility.
+SEO builds trust and credibility.
 Your website’s meta data and ranking on Google convey a powerful brand statement that communicates trust and credibility.
 How credible can your business claim to be if your website is on page 4 of Google and is outranked by all of your competitors?

 - 93% of online experiences begin with a search engine.